kolzchut/mediawiki-extensions-ShareBar/README.md

 ## Configuration
-- `$egShareBarServices`: comma-separated list of services.
+- `$egShareBarServices`: comma-separated list of services (lowercase).
 You can override the default list, e.g. 'facebook,twitter,telegram'.
   (see `extension.json`).
 - `$egShareBarMobileServices`: same as `$egShareBarServices`, but for mobile.